tomasz-c/nft-blackhole/README.md

 ##### Features
 - download publicly available blacklists and block IPs from them,
-- block or whitelist individual countries,
+- block or whitelist countries,
-- whitelist individual networks or IP addresses,
+- whitelist network or IP address,

 ##### Configuration file
 ###### In the configuration file you can define:
-- IP versions supported (ipv4, ipv6),
+- IP versions supported (IPv4, IPv6),
 - blocking policy (reject, drop,)
-- network or IP addresses for the white list,
+- white list (network or IP addresses),
-- blacklist url addresses,
+- blacklist URL,
-- block oututput connections to blacklisted IPs,
+- block output connections to blacklisted IPs,
 - list of countries,
 - policy for countries (accept, block),
 - ports excluded from country blocks

 ## Installation
-### Arch Linux Users
+### Arch Linux
 ##### Install from AUR package `nft-blackhole`
 For example:

     yay -S nft-blackhole
     pikaur -S nft-blackhole

-### Debian Linux Users
+### Debian Linux
 Tested with Debian buster 10

 ##### Download the debian-10 branch of this repository